 Formula Boats is recognized around the world for premier powerboats, from our luxury Yacht and Performance Cruiser models to our popular Super Sports and Sun Sports.
 We have continually advanced our technology and processes to manufacture the best watercraft possible.
 Our high standards for quality mean you’ll get the best products and the care you need to keep your boat running smoothly.

 The Porters are experienced boaters themselves and understand the need for top-quality customer service.
 Whether you need a new part or a significant repair, we’ve got you covered.
 Our area dealerships, service centers and technical assistance teams are always ready to help.
-When you buy Formula Boats, you’ll also have the automatic advantage of our five-year limited warranty, after-hours call center, a five-year subscription to VesselVanguard and a five-year SeaTow membership.
-You’ll be covered anytime, anywhere.
+When you buy Formula Boats, you’ll also have the automatic advantage of our five-year limited warranty and after-hours call center.

 Formula Boats is committed to providing you with the best products and services possible.
 From building a custom vessel to simple parts replacements, we want to make sure you have a positive experience.